 When you use our Services we automatically collect and store certain information in server logs.
 This includes details of how you used Service

-When you use our Services you normaly register a telematics control unit (a TCU, such as Boat Monitor or Fleet Monitor product) to your account.
+When you use our Services you normally register a telematics control unit (a TCU, such as Boat Monitor or Fleet Monitor) to your account.
 TCU data includes vessel location data.
 When you use SENTINEL Services, we collect and process information about the actual location of the vessel.
 We use various technologies to determine location, celltower ID, GPS, and other sensors that may, for example, provide SENTINEL with information on movement of the vessel.
 The vessel monitored might or might not be used by a registered user and is therefore not considered personal data.
 Regardless of that we are treating it with the same security standards.

 In general, the Personal Information you provide to Us is used to help communicate with you.
 For example, We use your Personal Information to contact you in response to questions, solicit feedback from you, provide technical support, deliver Products and Services, and inform you about promotional offers.
+We only store User Content (e.g. photos you post through SENTINEL Apps) on our servers until you delete them.

 SENTINEL Services might automatically send anonymized and obfuscated data log files to us that contain detailed information on your usage of the Service (e.g. data log files containing history, where (i) such history cannot be attributed to any individual person; and (ii) any personal details that you provide us voluntarily (e.g. personal names, addresses, numbers, places, etc.) are obfuscated/deleted within an app before they are sent to us).
 The data logs from you shall be assigned an ID that cannot be traced back to your device and your device identification shall be immediately deleted from our system.
 Such data log files are used solely for the purpose of: